Skip to Content

 Angelova’s journey towards citizenship began eleven years ago on January 13, 2013, when she boarded a plane to the United States with her husband and two kids.
 That plane departed from the place they had known for their entire lives — Bulgaria.

-At the time, Angelova’s husband was working at an American company with operations in Sofia, Bulgaria, when he was offered a temporary position in Holland, Michigan, on an expat assignment.
-This meant the family would stay for around a year and a half, allowing them to get a taste of the U.S. without committing to the immigration process.
+At the time, Angelova’s husband was working at an American company with operations in Sofia, Bulgaria, when he was offered a temporary position in Holland, Michigan on an expat assignment.
+This meant the family would stay for around a year and a half, allowing them to get feel for the U.S. without committing to the immigration process.

 Still, for someone who highly values her connection with friends and family, Angelova found the idea of leaving home hard to accept.